-If your back pain or neck pain has persisted despite a variety of treatments - and maybe even after spine surgery - you may understandably feel frustrated and miserable.
-Pain can be very cruel - making it hard for you to undertake or enjoy even the simplest daily activities.
+If your back pain or neck pain has persisted despite a variety of treatments, and maybe even after spine surgery, you may feel frustrated and miserable.
+Pain can be exhausting and cruel - making it hard for you to function.

-To help you better understand how pain works, and treatment approaches, here are a few pointers that your physician may or may not have explained to you.
+Every day we witness the impact pain has on our forum members and social media visitors.
+To help you better understand how pain works, and treatment approaches, here are a few pointers.

 All pain is real

 People with chronic back pain or neck pain are often treated as if their pain is actually made up or greatly exaggerated.
 Friends, family, and co-workers may have a hard time believing you are in pain, since you look fine on the outside.

 Even doctors may make patients feel that the pain is all in their head, since they can’t find an anatomical reason for the pain.

 Fortunately, the medical community is now starting to establish and accept that pain is a personal experience and cannot be diagnosed like other medical problems (such as a broken bone that can be diagnosed by an X-ray).

 Many patients with no apparent anatomical reason for their back pain have been told there are no more treatment options.
 Other patients find that even after the original injury is treated, they are still in pain.

 Fortunately, there is an emerging acceptance among the medical community that if pain is not stemming from an injury or disease, then the pain itself is the primary pathology.